jonashein/mvpsp_dataset/README.md

 | test_orx     |   79.6 GiB |     96.0 GiB |
 | TOTAL        |    2.4 TiB |      2.9 TiB |

+## Installation
+We provide a reference data loader as a python package.
+To install it, please run `pip install .`.

 # Demo
 In `scripts/demo_visualization.ipynb` we provide a simple visualization demo for all modalities.
 It contains reference implementations showcasing how to load monocular and multi-view samples, as well as monocular video sequences.